Slope detection and toroidal 3-manifolds: Applications of slope detection results to toroidal manifolds

 \subsection{The Gordon-Lidman conjecture}

 Gordon and Lidman initiated a study of the $L$-space conjecture for the cyclic branched covers $\Sigma_n(K)$ of knots $K$ in the $3$-sphere in \cite{GLid1}.
-When $K$ is the $(p, q)$-torus knot they showed that $\Sigma_n(K)$ is a total $L$-space precisely when $(n, |p|, |q|)$ is a Platonic triple; otherwise it is excellent.
+When $K$ is the $(p, q)$-torus knot they showed that $\Sigma_n(K)$ is an $L$-space and has a non-left-orderable fundamental group precisely when $(n, |p|, |q|)$ is a Platonic triple; otherwise it has a left-orderable fundamental group and admits a co-oriented taut foliation.
 Partial results on the cyclic branched covers of families of hyperbolic knots have been obtained in a number of other papers, including \cite{Hu1}, \cite{Tn}, \cite{Go}, \cite{HM}, \cite{BH}, \cite{BBG1}, \cite{BBG2}, \cite{HLL}, \cite{Tr}, and \cite{BGH}.
 Here we investigate cyclic branched covers of satellite knots, where the following is expected to occur.